laminlabs/lamindb/README.md

 <details>
 <summary>Why?</summary>

-1. It's hard to trust results if you don't know where they come from, especially in the age of agents.
+1. Untraceable results cannot be trusted, especially in the age of agents.
-2. It's hard to use models if they can't effectively access data.
+2. Without effective data access, models burn tokens or [fail entirely](https://www.anthropic.com/research/agents-in-biology).
-3. It's hard to govern changes to data that doesn't fit git.
+3. We want to govern changes to data like we govern changes to code with git.

 </details>